 Assuming your financial picture is excellent, you may want to include an Item 19 disclosure.
 It makes the franchise more credible and marketable.
 However, keep in mind, that you cannot cherry-pick the information to be included.
 If there are any underperforming locations, you cannot simply omit those locations, or you may risk a lawsuit.

 If the financials are strong and would support a positive Item 19, before taking that leap, franchisors should be aware of the possible liability arising from improper FPRs and how easy it is to inadvertently make a financial performance representation outside the FDD.
-First, it is unlawful for franchisors to make an FPR that is not true or not substantiated when it is made.
+First, it is unlawful for franchisors to make an FPR that is not true or cannot be substantiated when it is made.
 As discussed above, franchisors must provide complete information and they must have a reasonable basis for their numbers.
 Second, as indicated above, all FPRs must be included in Item 19 of the FDD.
 Thus, sales personnel should not discuss the financial results of any location unless that specific information is included in Item 19 of the FDD.

 In addition, FPRs are not limited to expressing revenue information.
 Franchisors may face liability if they or someone on their behalf, such as a sales representative, provides financial information from which an FPR can be inferred.
 For example, average ticket information and the number of sales made in any given period may constitute an FPR, because those two numbers might allow a prospect to calculate revenues.
 Thus, franchisors should take great care they do not verbally or in writing provide any financial information not included in Item 19.
 Best practice is to consult an experienced franchise attorney who can educate and train sales personnel on the applicable rules.
 Such training can help ensure compliance with all laws and avoid significant liability.